rutgerkok/BlockLocker/README.md

             }});
 ```

-If you believe that a method should be added to BlockLockerAPI, please contact me.
+If you believe that a method should be added to BlockLockerAPI, please create a Github issue in this repository.
-(See my Github profile for my e-mail.)